Skip to content

 });

-Both ship TypeScript SDKs, webhooks covering delivery/bounce/open/click/complaint events, and a REST API with similar feature coverage for core sending.
+Both ship TypeScript SDKs, webhooks for delivery / bounce / open / click / complaint events, and a REST API with similar feature coverage for core sending.

 When to pick each